 - 1. Open ArcToolbox. - 2.
 Navigate to the Merge tool (Data Management Tools -> General).
 Double-click on Merge to open the tool. - 3.
 Click on the folder icon next to the Input Datasets box and navigate to the location of the School points.
 Click on the School points and click OK to add them to the tool. - 4.
 Click on the folder icon again and navigate to the location of the Recreation Center/Community Center points.
 Click on the Recreation Center/Community Center points and click OK to add them to the tool. - 5.
-Specify the Output Dataset. - 6.
+Specify the name and location of the Output Dataset. - 6.
 Click OK to execute the Merge tool. - 7.
-When the Merge tool finishes, the merged shapefile will be added to the Table of Contents.
+When the Merge tool finished, the merged shapefile will be added to the Table of Contents.
 Use this merge dataset for all subsequent steps in this protocol.

-Calculate the Network Distance to the nearest recreation center, community center, or school
+Calculate the Network Distance to the nearest recreation center, community center, or school.

-- 1. Start ArcMap

-- 2. On the Main Menu, click Tools and click on Extensions

-- a.
-Check Network Analyst Extension

-- b.
-Click Close

-- 3. Click the Add Data button on the Standard Toolbar

-- a.
-Navigate to the Network Dataset location

-- b.
-Click on the Network Dataset and click Add to add the Network Dataset to ArcMap
+- 1. Start ArcMap. - 2.
+On the Main Menu, click Tools and click on Extensions. - a.
+Check the box next to the Network Analyst Extension. - b.
+Click Close - 3.
+Click the Add Data button on the Standard Toolbar - a.
+Navigate to the Network Dataset location. - b.
+Click on the Network Dataset and click Add to add the Network Dataset to ArcMap. - c.

-- c.
 Click Yes to add all the feature classes that participate in the network to the map

-- 4. Click the Add Data button on the Standard Toolbar
+4. Click the Add Data button v on the Standard Toolbar

 - a.
 Navigate to the Point Layers to be used for the analysis, in this case the Participant locations and Recreation Center, Community Center, or School locations

-- o.
+- b.
 Select the Point Layers and click Add to add them to ArcMap

 - 5. If the Recreation Center, Community Center, or School IDs and Participant IDs are already assigned, go to the next step.
-Otherwise, in the Table of Contents, right-click on the Participant locations point layer and select Open Attribute Table
+Otherwise, in the Table of Contents, right-click on the Participant locations point layer and select Open Attribute Table.

 - a.
-In the Attribute Table
+In the Attribute Table,

 - i.
-Click Options
+Click the Options button and select Add Field...

 - ii.
-Click Add Field
+Add Par_ID_T as Text.

 - iii.
-Add Par ID T as Text

-- Type Par_ID_T in the Name field
+Type Par_ID_T in the Name field.

-- Select Text as Type

-- Set the Length to 20

-- Click OK

 - iv.
-Click Options and select Add Field
+Select Text as Type.

 - v.
+Set the Length to 20.

+- vi.
+Click OK.

+- vii.
+Click the Options button again and select Add Field...

-Add Par_ID as Integer
+- viii.
+Add Par_ID as Integer.

-- Type Par_ID in the Name field
+- ix.
+Type Par_ID in the Name field.

-- Select Short Integer as Type
+- x.
+Select Short Integer as Type.

-- Accept default (0) for Precision
+- xi.
+Accept default (0) as Precision.

+- xii.
+Click OK.

+- b.
+Right-click on the Par_ID field and select Field Calculator.

+- i.
+Set the Par_ID equal to [FID] + 1